mpi-forum/mpi-forum.github.io/MPI_5.0_main_page.md

 #### [Application Binary Interface (ABI)](https://github.com/mpiwg-abi/abi-issues)

-*   Lead: Jeff Hammond and Quincey Koziol
+*   Lead: Jeff Hammond  and Lisandro Dalcin
 *   Scope: The purpose of the MPI ABI Working Group is to discuss and implement the features required for MPI binaries - applications and libraries - to work with any implementation of MPI on compatible platforms.
 *   Meeting Schedule: On Demand